-Students who have earned 3 credits and completed their freshman year can earn an independent study – community service credit – through 8th Dimension.
+Students who have earned three credits and completed their first year can earn an independent study – community service credit – through 8th Dimension.
 A maximum of one community service credit may be used to fulfill the physical education requirement.

 Attendance rather than proficiency is the basis for granting credit.
 A student is allowed as many absences in a quarter as a class meets per week.
 All cases of failure to fulfill the physical education requirement will be reviewed by the Dean of the College and the Director of Athletics.
 Students who do not complete their physical education requirement by the end of sophomore year will retain sophomore status for all ensuing room draws until the requirement is completed.
 Please note that you run the risk of your transcript not being released if your graduation requirements have not been met.